-Satpura is starting to emerge as one of India’s most intriguing wildlife destinations, Not many travellers venture here yet, and you can enjoy walking safaris and watch wildlife from hides around the park.
-Tiger stalk the parks terrain, along with prey species such as nilgai and sambar, however as they are less habituated to human presence than other reserves, they are shy and even harder to see.
+Satpura is starting to emerge as one of India’s most intriguing wildlife destinations, Not many travellers venture here yet, and you can enjoy watching wildlife from hides around the park.
+Tiger stalk the parks terrain, along with prey species such as nilgai and sambar, however as these are less habituated to human presence than in other reserves, they are shy and even harder to see.
 However the delightful environment makes Satpura a worthwhile addition to any itinerary.

 Central India & Assam

 This trip offers opportunities to see and photograph a broad span of India’s fabulous wildlife, including one-horned rhinocerous, sloth bear, wild dog and tiger.
 Accompanied by expert wildlife photographer Nick Garbutt, you will visit some of India’s quieter reserves for a rewarding and memorable experience.